Metabor/Chronology/README.md

 Metabor Chronology
 ==========

-Library to handle with chronological tables and timetable
+Library to handle with chronological tables and timetable.